trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 ## Summary:

-"Seven Habits" is one of the most influential books I have read in my whole life.
+Seven Habits is one of the most influential books I have read in my whole life.
 I think it's the best self-help book out there and if internalized and incorporated into your life, the principles from this book have the potential to change your life drastically.

 The core idea of the book is that there are 7 habits, that work together and are central to living a good, productive life.
 The 7 habits are deduced from timeless, re-occurring ideas and involve heavy character building.
 They are NO shortcuts.
 Steven Covey organizes the book into 2 main parts: